EnriqueReyesMoren/black_magic_foundation/README.md

-# Black Magic Foundation Site
+# Black Magic Docs Site

-## Overview
+## Development Stage

-The Black Magic Foundation Site is a website developed by [Black Magic](https://heyblackmagic.com) with [Craft CMS](https://craftcms.com) and other core technologies in order to create a standard approach to common components on every website.
+`npx mix watch`: Creates an instance of BrowserSync proxying to the virtual host configured in the `PRIMARY_SITE_URL` variable of the Craft CMS `.env` file.

-Of course, every development will be different and therefore it is possible that the components of this project will not fit 100% to your needs.
-However, the problem abstraction and thought pattern you will find in each solution is applicable and useful for any use case in the development of a Craft CMS component.
+`npx mix`: Compiles and processes the `./resources` directories.
+The compiled files are passed to the `./public` directory.

-At the same time, the Foundation Site is the standard accepted by the Black Magic development team after several years of experience successfully delivering numerous sites on Craft CMS.
+`npx mix -p`: Compiles and processes the ./resources directories for the production environment.

 ### Development Technologies
 * [Craft CMS 3](https://craftcms.com/docs/3.x/).